How to Delete Selected Rows in Excel (8 Quick Approaches)

 4. Using Filter to Delete Selected Rows

-In this method, we will apply the Filter feature to select the desired rows that we want to delete.
+In this method, we will learn how to delete filtered rows.
 Based on the types of data (text or number) to be filtered, the Filter method can be categorized into two sub-methods.

 4.1 Delete Rows with Particular Text

-Here, we will filter the rows based on text data.
+Here, we will filter and delete the rows that contain specific text.
 To know more, follow the steps below.

 Steps: